 Load crushed rock in thin lifts & ram to install ground improvement at edge & form RAP.

 Finished RAP and ground improvement with footing and/or slab above.

 “The recycled concrete content in the Geopiers really made this a double win as we saved money for the project instead of using concrete drilled piers and we enhanced sustainability for the project.”

-The depth and quantity of RAPs are determined by geotechnical conditions and structural load demands of the project.
-Most RAPs are 7 to 25 feet (2.1m to 7.6m) deep and occupy about 20% to 40% of the footing bottom.
-Full-scale load tests are performed on RAP projects to confirm design bearing capacity.
+Most RAPs are 7 to 25 feet (2.1 to 7.6m) deep and occupy between 15% to 30% of the footing bottom.
+RAPs can be installed with recycled concrete to qualify for sustainability and LEED® points.
+RAPs can be equipped with steel rebar to resist net tension forces.
+Full-scale load tests are performed on RAP projects to confirm RAP design bearing capacity and tension resistance.